-The following table sets forth certain information as of April 18, 2022 (unless otherwise specified), with respect to the beneficial ownership of our common stock by each person who is known to own beneficially more than 5% of the outstanding shares of common stock, each person currently serving as a director, each nominee for director, each named executive officer (as listed below), and all directors and executive officers as a group.
+The following table sets forth certain information as of March 25, 2024 (unless otherwise specified), with respect to the beneficial ownership of our common stock by each person who is known to own beneficially more than 5% of the outstanding shares of common stock, each person currently serving as a director, each nominee for director, each named executive officer (as listed below), and all directors and executive officers as a group.
+The information in the table and the related notes for 5% holders is based on statements filed by the respective beneficial owners with the SEC pursuant to Sections 13(d) and 13(g) under the Exchange Act.
 Unless otherwise indicated, to our knowledge, each person has sole dispositive and voting power over the shares in the table.
-The information set forth below reflects the one-for-three reverse stock split of the Company's common stock effected on April 4, 2022, as well as the adjustments made to preserve the aggregate intrinsic value of the Company's outstanding equity awards following the spin-off of ESAB Corporation from the Company.